-Aim to eat a meal three to four hours before a run, and include a combination of carbs and protein.
-In terms of a snack?
-"Grab a granola bar, English muffin with honey, handful of pretzels, or dried fruit within one hour of any run," Michalczyk suggests.
+Aim to eat a meal 3-4 hours before a run, and include a combination of carbs and complete protein.
+In terms of snacks, Michalczyk suggests a bit of fruit within an hour of any run.

 For long-distance runs (more than one hour), she says to stick to easily digestible carbs like bananas, energy gels, or a bite of a granola bar every 20 minutes.